-My institution applied to the IChange Network in fall 2018.
+My institution applied to a previous IChange Network Cohort.
 Do we need to reapply?

 If your institution already submitted an application, you may request that we use those materials for consideration to join subsequent cohorts.
 The application has been significantly revised, so we recommend that you review your submission against the current application, criteria, and rubric.
-If the Chief Academic Officer or designee needs a copy of the original submission, please contact Jessica Bennett at email@example.com.
+If the Chief Academic Officer or designee needs a copy of the original submission, please contact Levi Shanks at email@example.com.

 Will the content of the FAQ application webinars differ?